Chahatshukla774/Library-Management-System-DBMS-/README.md

 # Library Management System

 ## Description
--This is a Library Management System developed using MySQL and MySQL Workbench.
+- This is a Library Management System developed using MySQL and MySQL Workbench.

 ## Features
 - Add Books